Edward Ryley Langworthy: Political career

 In January 1857, Salford's Whig Member of Parliament, Joseph Brotherton, died.
 Langworthy was selected as the party's candidate for the vacancy, and as the only nominee, was elected unopposed on 2 February.
 Following his election he gave a speech outlining his political views: he supported the temperance movement, free trade and civil and religious freedom, the reform of parliament, strengthened local government, but opposed any increase in the size of the country's armed forces.
-He was only Salford's MP for a matter of months, as he did not stand at the subsequent general election later in the year.
+He was only Salford's MP for a matter of months, as he did not stand at the subsequent 1857 general election.